wjoseph0/MLScraper/README.md

 # MLScraper
-Pulls in real estate listings using the Realtor API
+Pulls in and sorts real estate listings using Realtor API